danielEbanks/danielEbanks.github.io/index.md

-I am a current third-year graduate student in the Social Sciences program at Caltech.
-My [research](/research/) focus is Political Methodology and American Politics
+I am currently a third-year PhD student at Caltech.
+My research interest include Political Methodology, American Politics, and Congress.
+Specifically, I study how to use networks and Natural Language Proccessing to study Congressional Party Behavior.

-## Contact Me
-I can be reached via